numlinalg/RLinearAlgebra.jl/docs/src/man/tracking_overview.md

 These cost could be avoided by computing the sketched residual, i.e. $\|S A x - Sb\|_2^2$, but at the cost exact knowledge of progress.
-To reduce this randomness Pritchard and Patel propose using a moving average of the sketched residuals in "Solving, Tracking and Stopping Streaming Linear Inverse Problems."
-Specifically they define the progress estimator
+To reduce this randomness Pritchard and Patel propose using a moving average of the sketched residuals in ["Solving, Tracking and Stopping Streaming Linear Inverse Problems."](https://arxiv.org/abs/2201.05741) Specifically they define the progress estimator
-$$
+$
     \hat \rho_k^\lambda = \sum_{i-\lambda +1}^k \frac{\|S_i A x - S_ib\|_2^2}{\lambda},
-$$
+$
 where $\lambda$ is the width of the moving average window.